Quantum entanglement distribution coexisting with high-rate, broadband classical optical communications over a real-world fiber connecting remote, synchronized nodes: Experimental Design

 The measured SpRS spectrum due to the OLS over the 24.4\nobreakdash-km fiber link is presented in Fig.~\ref{sprs}(a) alongside a plot of the transmission loss across the O\nobreakdash-band.
 The observed spectrum can be considered a summation of the SpRS that would have been generated by independent, single-wavelength sources across the C\nobreakdash-band.
-We used an 18\nobreakdash-GHz full width at half max (FWHM) tunable wavelength bandpass filter to characterize SpRS count rates from the OLS in a broadband superconducting nanowire single photon detector (SNSPD) at the end of the 24.4\nobreakdash-km fiber with an efficiency $\approx82\%$ across the O\nobreakdash-band.
-The OLS was set to a launch power of 18.3\,dBm and filtered out before the tunable filter by two cascaded O\nobreakdash-band/C\nobreakdash-band wavelength-division multiplexers (WDMs), leaving only the SpRS photons and detector dark counts.
-The impact of dark counts (an average of 470~counts per second) is subtracted out from raw measurements so as not to factor into the results.
+We used an 18\nobreakdash-GHz full width at half max (FWHM) tunable wavelength bandpass filter to characterize SpRS count rates from the OLS in a superconducting nanowire single photon detector (SNSPD) at the end of the 24.4\nobreakdash-km fiber with an efficiency~$\approx82\%$ across the O\nobreakdash-band.
+The OLS was set to a launch power of 18.3\,dBm for this measurement.
+At the end of the fiber, we filter out the C\nobreakdash-band light with two cascaded O\nobreakdash-band/C\nobreakdash-band wavelength-division multiplexers (WDMs), leaving only the SpRS photons and detector dark counts.
+The impact of dark counts (an average of 470~counts per second) is subtracted out from raw count rate measurements to focus solely on the noise counts from SpRS.
 Figure~\ref{sprs}(a) displays SpRS counts in log scale, normalized by launch power and filter bandwidth in kilo-counts per second (kilo-cps).
-Although a significant amount of noise is generated across the full spectrum by the high-power OLS, narrow spectral filtering -- particularly in the lower noise region of the O\nobreakdash-band ($<1300$\,nm) -- can reduce the background noise to the order of dark counts.
-In our experiment, quantum channels are filtered by 7\nobreakdash-GHz FWHM bandwidth Fabry-P\'{e}rot etalons and isolated to a single etalon transmission peak using dense wavelength-division multiplexer (DWDM) filters with 100\nobreakdash-GHz channel spacing to select phase-matched photon pairs centered around the 1300\nobreakdash-nm pump for the signal (1290\,nm) and idler (1310\,nm).
-We filter narrowly into the joint spectrum to reject most generated SpRS (strongly limiting the effect of SpRS noise to degrade quantum transmissions) but widely enough to maintain source coincidence rates~\cite{jordan_filter}.
-The measurements in Fig.~\ref{sprs}(a) were taken with a launch power and system efficiency that differ from later measurements coexisting with entanglement distribution, but provide a useful reference for the relative strength of SpRS noise as a function of wavelength across O\nobreakdash-band quantum channels.